King Oliver: Life

 Nathan Oliver and Virginia "Jinnie" Jones.
 He claimed 1881 as his year of birth in his draft registration in September 1918 (two months before the end of World War I) but that year is open to debate, with some census records and other sources suggesting 1884 or 1885 as his true year of birth.

 He moved to New Orleans in his youth.
 He first studied the trombone, then changed to cornet.
 From 1908 to 1917, he played cornet in New Orleans brass bands and dance bands and in the city's red-light district, which came to be known as Storyville.
 A band he co-led with trombonist Kid Ory was considered one of the best and hottest in New Orleans in the late 1910s.
 He was popular in New Orleans across economic and racial lines and was in demand for music jobs of all kinds.

 According to an oral history interview at Tulane University's Hogan Jazz Archive with Oliver's widow, Stella, a fight broke out at a dance where Oliver was playing, and the police arrested him, his band, and the fighters.

-He was living in Chicago with his wife, Estelle "Stella" Dominick, whom he had married in New Orleans in September 1911.
+In September 1911, he married Estelle "Stella" Dominick in New Orleans.

 He continued to work at the Dreamland, forming a band there in January 1920, which included Johnny Dodds, Honoré Dutrey, and Lil Hardin, the nucleus of his famous Creole Jazz Band.
 After Storyville closed, he moved to Chicago in 1918 with his wife and step-daughter, Ruby Tuesday Oliver (born 1905).

 Noticeably different in his approach were faster tempos, unlike the slow drags in the African-American dance halls of New Orleans.
 In Chicago, he found work with colleagues from New Orleans, such as clarinetist Lawrence Duhé, bassist Bill Johnson, trombonist Roy Palmer, and drummer Paul Barbarin.
 He became leader of Duhé's band, playing at a number of Chicago clubs.
 In the summer of 1921, he took a group to the West Coast, playing engagements in San Francisco and Oakland, California.
 On the west coast, Oliver and his band engaged with the vaudeville tradition, performing in plantation outfits.